 Assistant Program Director

 Anne was a Cohort 2 member of the Soul Care Institute.
-She was raised in Texas, but later followed her desire by living in Colorado for 16 years.
+She was raised in Texas, but later followed her desires by living in Colorado for 16 years.
 She returned to TX three years ago and is delighted to be part of the Soul Care Institute team.

 She loves seeing lives transformed, learning to walk in deeper intimacy with Jesus, and loves to walk along-side others in the stories God is constantly weaving.
-Anne misses the beauty of the mountains but finds deep joy and gratitude in her friends and family, spending time in the outdoors, reading, walking her black Lab Brenni and anticipating what new things God will reveal.
+Anne misses the beauty of the mountains but finds deep joy and gratitude in her friends and family, spending time in the outdoors, reading, walking her Black Lab Brenni and anticipating what new things God will reveal.